 - it is subject to management supervision by those authorities or bodies; or

 - it has an administrative, managerial or supervisory board, more than half of whose members are appointed by the State, regional or local authorities, or by other bodies governed by public law.

-RSLs are usually “bodies governed by public law” (i.e. contracting authorities) for the purpose of the PCR 2015.
+RSLs are usually “bodies governed by public law” (i.e. WPS bodies) for the purpose of the PCR 2015.

-This means that all procurement activity undertaken by LHAs and RSLs needs to follow the full procedures set out in the PCR 2015, unless the procurement falls below the thresholds shown in paragraph 7 or where the contract is subject to an exemption, such as one of those exemptions included in Regulation 12 of the PCR 2015.
+This means that all procurement activity undertaken by LHAs and RSLs needs to follow the full procedures set out in the PCR 2015, unless the procurement falls below the thresholds shown in paragraph 7 (a procurement may still be needed if there is cross-border interest in the contract) or where the contract is subject to an exemption, such as one of those exemptions included in Regulation 12 of the PCR 2015.

 5. Regulation 12 Exemption to the PCR 2015

-Regulation 12(7) of the PCR 2015 provides an exemption to the requirement to publish a contract notice and undertake a regulated tender where a contract is concluded exclusively between 2 or more contracting authorities and where all of the following conditions are fulfilled:
+Regulation 12(7) of the PCR 2015 provides an exemption to the requirement to publish a contract notice and undertake a regulated tender where a contract is concluded exclusively between 2 or more WPS bodies and where all of the following conditions are fulfilled:

-- the contract establishes or implements a co-operation between the participating contracting authorities with the aim of ensuring that public services they have to perform are provided with a view to achieving objectives they have in common;
+- the contract establishes or implements a co-operation between the participating WPS bodies with the aim of ensuring that public services they have to perform are provided with a view to achieving objectives they have in common

-- the participating contracting authorities perform on the open market less than 20% of the activities concerned by the co-operation (the "Regulation 12 Exemption").
+- the participating WPS bodies perform on the open market less than 20% of the activities concerned by the co-operation (the "Regulation 12 Exemption").